medale/spark-mail/presentation/SparkMailPresentation.md

     * Emails as text files with headers (To, From, Subject...)
     * over 500,000 files (= 500,000 splits for FileInputFormat)

-* Jeb Bush Governorship PST files

-    * PII information - did not use this dataset

 * Don't want our analytic code to worry about parsing

 Solution: Create Avro record format, parse once, store (MailRecord)

 # Apache Avro

 * JSON - need to encode binary data
 * Hadoop Writable - Java centric
 * Apache Avro